 The residence halls are designed to meet the housing needs of students who desire to live on campus.
 Dormitories provide important educational and social benefits for students’ personal development.
 Policies and guidelines for residential living have been instituted to facilitate an atmosphere conducive to academics, safety, welfare and comfort of all residents and visitors in the residence halls.
 The housing program is built on trust and cooperation.

 The residence hall lounges are open to visitors only during scheduled hours.
 The visitation hours are posted at the main desk.
-Residence Life and Housing
+Housing & Residence Life

 Reporting Criminal Activities and Other Emergencies

 Norfolk State University Police Department’s policy is to protect the rights, the safety and the welfare of the students, faculty, staff, and members of the community.
 The University community must note that it is extremely important that each person has the right to be free from acts and threats of violence.
 Everyone is expected, as well as required, to comply with all state, local and federal laws.

 Students, faculty, staff and visitors are encouraged to report all suspicious persons, activities, or crimes that are witnessed on campus and in the surrounding communities to the University Police Department immediately.

 Any person living, studying, working and/or visiting the university that is victimized by, or has knowledge of a criminal incident/offense or other emergency should immediately report such incident, offense or emergency to the University Police Department or to any University official who is defined as a “Campus Security Authority.

 The definition of “Campus Security Authority” is: An official of an institution who has significant responsibility for student and campus activities, including, but not limited to, student housing, student discipline, and campus judicial proceedings.
 For example, a director who oversees student housing, the student center, and/or student extra-curricular activities, have significant responsibility for student and campus activities.
 Similarly, a director of athletics, a team coach, and/or faculty advisors to a student group also have significant responsibility for student and campus activities.